BrandonTsai/cloud-native-cookbook/2_Kubernetes/draft/2022-04-01-service-account.md

 After setting the expirationTimestamp field, the service account token will be valid until the specified time.
 Once the token has expired, you will need to rotate the token to generate a new token for the service account.

-Rotate the token of a service account
+Rotate the token of a service account manually
 ---------------------------------------

 Yes, you can rotate the token of a service account in OpenShift.
 Rotating the token is a good security practice and helps to ensure that the service account is secure.